hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 flag: `brunner{5uD0_pR1V1L3g35_T00_h0t_F0r_J4v4_J4CK!}`

 Wrapping up, BrunnerCTF 2025 was a fun and insightful experience that sharpened my problem-solving skills and deepened my understanding of core cybersecurity concepts.
 The â€œShake & Bakeâ€ challenges were perfect for practicing fundamentals while still offering a few clever twists to keep things exciting.
 Iâ€™m looking forward to tackling more advanced challenges next time and continuing to refine my skills.
-Until then â€" happy hacking, and see you in the next CTF!
+Until then, happy hacking, and see you in the next CTF!

 ---